edeery3/Stock_prediction/README.md

 The aim of this project is to evaluate the performance of statistical and machine learning methods for financial time series forecasting.

-Data: Daily closing prices of FTSE 100 stocks (GSK, BAE Systems, EasyJet)
+Data - Daily closing prices of FTSE 100 stocks (GSK, BAE Systems, EasyJet)

-Models: ARIMA, rolling ARIMA, and LSTM neural networks
+Models - ARIMA, rolling ARIMA, and LSTM neural networks

-Evaluation: RMSE, AIC, and Ljung-Box statistics
+Evaluation -  RMSE, AIC, Ljung-Box statistics along with forecasts

+Conclusion

-Key Finding: ARIMA provides robust short-term forecasts for stationary stocks, while LSTM can capture trends in non-stationary stocks but requires further optimisation.
+ARIMA provides robust short-term forecasts for stationary stocks, while LSTM can capture trends in non-stationary stocks but requires further optimisation.